Feature Tour

 await pool.close() # runs at shutdown

-WebSocket handlers participate too: declare path parameters and dependencies by name after the ws argument, and they’re injected the same way (providers that take a parameter receive the WebSocket):
+WebSocket handlers participate too: declare path parameters and dependencies by name after the ws argument, and they’re injected the same way (a provider receives the socket via a ws/websocket (or req/request) parameter or a WebSocket annotation):

 @api.route("/ws/{room}", websocket=True)